Repoussé and chasing: Annealing

 The metal plate should usually be annealed—that is, heated for some time at a temperature sufficient to reduce its internal stresses—to make it as malleable as possible.
 This process may have to be repeated several times, as many metals harden and become brittle as they are deformed by the hammering.

 Pitch backing

 The plate must then be fixed on a suitable support.
 A commonly used technique is to place the metal over a layer of chasers pitch.
-The pitch is heated until it is soft enough to make good contact with the metal, filling all its nooks and crannies, and then allowed to cool.
+The pitch is heated until it is soft enough to make good contact with the metal, filling all its crevices, and then allowed to cool.
 At room temperature, the pitch must be hard enough to adhere to the metal and hold it in place, but still soft and plastic enough to "give" as the metal is hammered into it.

 The pitch is often cast as a thick layer over some softer backing material that can absorb larger deformations.

 The metal plate will have to be released from the pitch several times, for turning it over and/or for re-annealing.
 Pitch residues stuck to the plate must be removed with an appropriate solvent.